Join Us in Safeguarding Green River Valley Infrastructure!

-Join Valley Protection Alliance in our mission to hold federal and county officials accountable, to make sure they do their job to restore and protect critical infrastructure that protects the people who live here.
+Join the Green River Flood Safety Initiative in our mission to hold federal, state and county officials accountable, to restore and protect critical infrastructure and protect the people of Washington State.
 Register your support and stay informed.

 Misty mountains with green valleys below

-Disasters like the Green Levee Breech are Preventable
+Disasters like the Breach of the Green River Desimone Levee are Preventable!

-Against: King County flood Control District - for failure to maintain federally authorized flood control infrastructure, misuse of flood control tax revenue, and potential negligence and breach of statutory duties.
+Against: King County flood Control District - for failure to maintain federally authorized flood control infrastructure, misuse of flood control tax revenue, and intentional negligence and breach of statutory duties.

 A dark car drives under a bridge covered in vines.

-The King County flood Control District was established to fund and maintain flood protection infrastructure, and collects property tax assessments countywide.
+The King County Flood Control District was established to fund and maintain flood protection infrastructure and collect property tax assessments countywide, for the sole purpose of maintaining flood protection infrastructure.

-The FCP has cooperation agreements with Federally funded Army Corp of Engineers who are required to maintain and oversee structural integrity standards.
+The FCP has cooperation agreements with Army Corp of Engineers for Federally funded projects who require a local sponsor, such as the county or municipality, to maintain and oversee structural integrity standards.

-Publicly available documentation reveals out-of-compliance status since 2008!
-Deferred maintenance of the Desimone Levee was responsible for the severe breech in December 2025.
+Publicly available documentation reveals out-of-compliance status since 2009!
+Deferred maintenance of the Desimone Levee was responsible for the severe breach in December 2025.
 To this day, risks and inspection results have not been publicly disclosed.
 Where exactly are all the Federal monies and our tax dollars going?
+Land acquisition?
 Habitat restoration?
-Grants?
+Department of Natural Resources (DNR) services?
+Non-government organization (NGO) Grants?
 Non-structural programs?

 A dark car drives under a bridge covered in vines.